Hal Leonard: 2017 to present

 In 2017, Hal Leonard acquired the online music retailer Sheet Music Plus.
 In 2018, Hal Leonard purchased the physical and online printed music businesses of global independent music publisher The Music Sales Group.
 They also acquired Groove3, a leading website specializing in music technology tutorial videos.
 In December 2018, Hal Leonard announced it had sold five of its trade imprints—Hal Leonard Books, Applause Theatre & Cinema Books, Amadeus Press, Backbeat Books, and Limelight Editions—to Rowman & Littlefield.

 As of 2020, Hal Leonard publishes, distributes, and represents the print music interests for a myriad of publishing companies, both classical and popular.
 In North America, Hal Leonard is the exclusive licensee of the print rights for Disney Music Group and Universal Music Publishing Group.
 Hal Leonard is also the North American distributor of numerous American and European classical publishers, including G. Schirmer, Inc., Boosey & Hawkes, Éditions Durand, and Faber Piano Adventures.
 Through its acquisition of numerous school music publishing companies over the past 40 years, Hal Leonard is currently one of the largest music publishers in the field of music education; its primary competitor in the educational market is Alfred Music.

 The Hal Leonard corporate headquarters is in Milwaukee, Wisconsin.
 Their distribution, production and warehousing facilities are in Winona, Minnesota.
-They also have offices in Austin, Boston, and San Francisco.
 It also has offices abroad in Australia, Belgium, China, Germany, the Netherlands, India, Italy, Switzerland, as well as in London and Bury St. Edmunds in England.